rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 ## Summary

-This isn’t the last you’ll see of concurrency in this book: the project in Chapter 20 will use the concepts examined in this chapter in a more realistic situation than the smaller examples discussed here.
+This isn’t the last you’ll see of concurrency in this book: the project in Chapter 20 will use the concepts in this chapter in a more realistic situation than the smaller examples discussed here.

 As mentioned earlier, because very little of how Rust handles concurrency is part of the language, many concurrency solutions are implemented as crates.